 Saw cuts leave smooth vertical surfaces with dust-filled pores.
 Blasting opens the pores and roughens the surface, providing an interface for the patching material.

 Impact tools used to remove unsound concrete cause extensive microcracking.
 Patching a surface weakened by microcracking defeats the purpose of the repair.
 Abrasive blasting is the preferred method to remove the microcracked surfaces.

 Bugholes are voids that form next to a formed surface caused by bubbles of air and water that migrate to the forms to escape the heat produced by cement hydration.

 Tie rod holes are voids that pass through the concrete, caused by the removal of the tie rods that held the forms together as the concrete cured.
 Tie rod holes and bugholes should be filled before proceeding.

 A honeycomb is a cluster of coarse aggregates where mortar did not penetrate.
 The aggregates are tightly packed but unbound, with poor compressive strength and negligible tensile strength.
 The aggregates need to be removed with power tools down to bare concrete, then filled.

 Voids are not the only surface defect that require fixing.
 Projections that extend past the dry film thickness of a coating can cause the coating to fail, especially around sharp edges.
 When the overlay is a self-levelling compound, it may require an excessive amount of material to adequately cover projections.
-Mortar splatter, fins, ridges and other protrusions exceeding 1/16th inch should be ground down or chipped away.
+Mortar splatter, fins, ridges and other protrusions exceeding 1.6 mm (1/16th inch) should be ground down or chipped away.